Volcano Photography - Beginners Guide

 Several minute nighttime exposure of the same dome (from a different angle) using a 400mm f5.6 lense with wide open aperture.
 Dome incandescence and small rockfalls are visible.

 Oldoinyo Lengai volcano.
 Lava temperature at Oldoinyo Lengai volcano is unusually low, resulting in weak incandescence not visible during daylight.
-As a rule of thumb, an active lava flow on Oldoinyo Lengai can be exposed for 30secs at f2.0 to give it a strong red colour.
+As a rule of thumb, an active lava flow on Oldoinyo Lengai can be exposed for 30secs at f2.0 to give it a strong red colour at an iso100 setting.
 This time is also a suitable minimum exposure time for the surrounding crater landscape in full moon conditions.

 Oldoinyo Lengai Volcano Lava Flow Oldoinyo Lengai Volcano Night Eruption